22.6 C

 - Advertisement -

 Next week, work on Catherine Van-Davies’ newest movie, All Our Tomorrows, will finally begin in Summer Bay.
-However, director Nelson (Mahesh Jadu) quickly encounters some difficulties with his performers.
+However, director Nelson (Mahesh Jadu) quickly encounters some difficulties with his actors.

 Since Stevie did not want to lose Cash (Nicholas Cartwright) as her bodyguard, she had been the one to bring the production to Summer Bay.
-When she asked Cash if she could have him back on the shoot, he said that he didn’t want to abandon his girlfriend Eden (Stephanie Panozzo), who was dealing with family matters.
+Having asked Cash if she could re-employ him to accompany her on the shoot, he explained that he didn’t want to leave girlfriend Eden (Stephanie Panozzo) behind while she was going through family issues.

 In response, even though pre-production was already far along for the intended mountain cabin location, Stevie invited Nelson and other members of the production crew to Summer Bay to propose it as a filming location.